 The Family That Cooks and Eats Together

-It is rewarding when the family work around the counter doing their part.
+It is rewarding when the family work around the counter and takes part in preparing the meal.
 It is even more rewarding when they sit down to eat together.
 They compliment one another on the dish each of the family members made.
-Everyone is happy in the end knowing that they added something to the meal.
+Everyone is happy because they added something to the meal.

 Other Things Families Can Do Together

 Besides praying together, studying the Bible together, playing together, communicating and cooking together, there might be other things families can do together.
 In fact, there could be a long list of things families can do together.